ibm-watson-data-lab/cloudant-food-tracker/README.md

 In fact, the next update of this series will cover replicating this data to the cloud using IBM Cloudant.
 Indeed, implementing cloud syncing is much simpler than the work from this lesson.
 You have completed laying the foundation!

+## Download This Project

+To see the completed sample project for this lesson, download the file and view it in Xcode.

+[Download File][code-download]

 [END]: ------------------------------------------------

 [apple-doc]: https://developer.apple.com/library/prerelease/ios/referencelibrary/GettingStarted/DevelopiOSAppsSwift/index.html
 [apple-doc-download]: https://developer.apple.com/library/prerelease/ios/referencelibrary/GettingStarted/DevelopiOSAppsSwift/Lesson10.html#//apple_ref/doc/uid/TP40015214-CH14-SW3
 [bridging-header]: https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html
 [cdtdatastore-pod]: https://cocoapods.org/pods/CDTDatastore
+[code-download]: img/FoodTracker-Cloudant-Sync-1.zip
 [cocoapods]: https://cocoapods.org/
 [cocoapods-getting-started]: https://guides.cocoapods.org/using/getting-started.html
 [couchdb]: http://couchdb.apache.org